The Guantánamo Files: Additional Chapters Online – “Osama’s bodyguards”

 It is, I believe, equally shameful that the majority of them –- who are from the Yemen –- remain in Guantánamo, with no sign of when, if ever, they will be released, because of the inability of the US and Yemeni governments to come to some sort of agreement about the conditions of their repatriation.
 The fact that the majority of the Saudis –- whose stories are remarkably similar –- were repatriated in 2006 and 2007 only adds to the realization that Guantánamo –- touted as a prison holding “the worst of the worst” –- is actually a failed experiment in torture and interrogation, and that politics, rather then justice, determines who gets to leave, and when.

-NOTE: The first two additional chapters are available here and here.
+Note: The first two additional chapters are available here and here, and see the column on the left for the other nine.

 Leave a Reply